-Contextual Risk Assessments identify risks to pupils beyond the home, including within the local community and physical risks in or near the school environment.
-These assessments must be completed at the beginning of the school year in accordance with KCSIE updates and reviewed at the start of each term by the DSL and Leadership Team.
-Templates should be completed comprehensively and updated with input from local intelligence sources (police, local authority safeguarding teams, and community partners).
+Contextual Risk Assessments identify risks to learners beyond the home, including within the local community when delivering offsite site in public areas.
+These assessments must be completed at the beginning of the Academic Year in accordance with KCSIE updates and reviewed at the start of each term by the DSL and Leadership Team.
 Reviews will be minuted, and outcomes communicated to staff as appropriate.
 Governors will review the updated assessments each term.